ocaml/ocaml.org/data/is_ocaml_yet/web.md

     status: 🟢
     description: |
       OCaml has excellent support for running in the browser!
-      The [Js_of_ocaml](/p/js_of_ocaml/latest) compiler, which translates OCaml into JavaScript, is a well-established tool dating back to 2010.
+      The [js_of_ocaml](/p/js_of_ocaml/latest) compiler, which translates OCaml into JavaScript, is a well-established tool dating back to 2010.
 It integrates seamlessly with the existing OCaml ecosystem and powers numerous production applications.

       In addition, [Melange](/p/melange/latest) is a more recent entry to the OCaml-JavaScript compiler space.
-Originating as a fork of [ReScript](https://rescript-lang.org/), Melange may not have the extensive track record of Js_of_ocaml, but it builds on a very strong foundation and already integrates well with Dune, the OCaml build system.
+Originating as a fork of [ReScript](https://rescript-lang.org/), Melange may not have the extensive track record of js_of_ocaml, but it builds on a very strong foundation and already integrates well with Dune, the OCaml build system.
     packages:
     - name: js_of_ocaml
     - name: melange